What Is Lactation Support? A New Parent’s Guide to Breastfeeding Help & Empowerment

 Navigating Formula Use or Weaning

-Pro Tip: Lactation support isn’t just for new parents, it’s for any stage in your feeding journey.
+💡 Pro Tip: Lactation support isn’t just for newborns, it’s helpful at every stage of your feeding journey.

 The Emotional Side of Feeding Support